We have identified this white oval drug with an imprint “l612 pill” as loratadine 10 mg.

 5. What is the l612 pill used for?

-The L612 drug is an antihistamine used to treat allergic conditions like watery eyes, sneezing, runny nose, and itching from hay fever and hives.
+The drug is used to treat allergic reactions like watery eyes, sneezing, runny nose, and itching from hay fever and hives.